-I remember when you crawled out and spread your fragile little wings for the first time.
-I remember how they quivered as you stretched them out, how your antennae twitched, that glorious moment when you jumped up and took flight.
-I remember how you fluttered in a quick circle, and Brock’s Onix growled, and I said “Confusion!” and you cried out and then…
+I remember, almost in slow motion, watching you crawl out and spread your fragile wings for the first time.
+I remember your wingtips quivering, the experimental twitch of your antennae, that glorious moment when you leapt up and took flight.
+I remember how you circled me with a giddy titter, flapping your wings playfully in my face like you couldn’t contain your excitement, and Brock’s Onix growled, and I said, “Confusion!” and you cried out and then…

 Of course I remember it.
-It was my first gym victory; how could I ever forget?
-I remember the Onix roaring and collapsing, the rumble under my feet as it hit the ground.
+It was our first gym victory; how could I ever forget?
+I remember how the Onix roared and collapsed, the rumble under my feet as it hit the ground.
 I remember Brock’s calm voice telling it to return while the widest grin I had ever sported spread over my face.
-I remember literally jumping for joy, feeling as if my heart were about to explode, and seeing you flutter down towards me in a little playful loop before landing on my head and snuggling into my hair.
+I remember literally jumping for joy, feeling as if my heart were about to explode, and you fluttering down towards me in a little exuberant loop before landing on my head and snuggling into my hair.

 It feels like yesterday.

-And then… you started losing.
+But then… you started losing.
 Just the occasional battle, at first.
-It hit me pretty hard when that hiker’s Onix, the same Pokémon you had so handily defeated in Brock’s gym, slammed you into the ground with its tail and you didn’t rise up again, but I knew you were at a severe type disadvantage, so all things considered it wasn’t that strange.
-But then it started happening more and more.
-My other Pokémon evolved, not only catching up with you but overtaking you, and so did the Pokémon possessed by the other trainers around me.
-It started to dawn on me, very slowly – I think I was in denial about it for a while – that you were frail and not very fast.
-I tried to feed you carbos, but still more and more of the Pokémon we faced would land a heavy blow before you even got the chance to launch a Sleep Powder.
-Eventually, with a heartwrenching feeling of dread in my stomach, I gave in to my nagging suspicion that you were underperforming compared to the rest of my team and decided, silently, to start keeping track.
+It hit me pretty hard when you were smacked into the ground by that hiker’s Onix and didn’t rise up again – the same Pokémon you had so handily defeated in Brock’s gym – but I knew you were at a severe type disadvantage, so all things considered it wasn’t that strange.
+But then it started happening more and more often.
+My other Pokémon evolved, not only catching up with you but overtaking you, and so did the Pokémon possessed by the other trainers I encountered.
+It started to dawn on me, slowly, that you were frail and not very fast.
+I tried buying carbos, offering them to everyone, but even then, more and more of the Pokémon we faced would land a heavy blow before you even got the chance to launch a Sleep Powder.
+Eventually, with a pit in my stomach, I gave in to my nagging suspicion that you were underperforming compared to the rest of my team and decided, silently, to start keeping track.